PokeTrails/PokeTrailsDocs/README.md

 ## R5 Wireframes for multiple standard screen sizes, created using industry standard software

+Below are the wireframes that we developed for this application, consisting of mock ups for Mobile, Tablet and Desktop screens.
+Annotations can be found on the desktop wireframe for each page, depicting each notable element or component and its function/purpose.

+These wireframes were developed and created using Figma, the online version can be viewed and access [here](https://www.figma.com/design/l4WFNwF8tMJdNZ5tBWap1D/Pok%C3%A9trails?node-id=935169-448&t=SS62FQ7YuaaWgltJ-1).

 ### Sign Up Page Page

 ![Sign Up Page](./Images/wireframes/wf_1_sign_up.png)